Exawind/openturbine/docs/compiling.md

 spack load trilinos
 ```

-Trilinos can also be compiled with support for other platforms.
+Trilinos can be compiled with support for various platforms.
+While it is
-It is assumed that OpenTurbine will inherit compatibility with them, but they have not been tested at the time of writing.
+assumed that OpenTurbine will inherit compatibility with these platforms,
+they have not been tested at the time of writing.

-For those that choose not to use spack, you must build all of the dependencies manually.
+If you choose not to use Spack, you must manually build all dependencies.
-You will have to ensure the the `Amesos2_DIR`, `GTest_DIR`, and `KokkosKernels_DIR` environment variables are properly set for those packages, or otherwise make sure that cmake's `find_package` utility will be able to find them.
+Please ensure that the `Amesos2_DIR`, `GTest_DIR`, and `KokkosKernels_DIR`
+environment variables are correctly set for these packages.
+Alternatively,
+make sure that CMake's `find_package` utility can locate them.

 ## Building OpenTurbine

-The following is written assuming the TPLs in hand and the environment configured as described above.
+The following is written assuming the TPLs in hand and the environment
+configured as described above.

 ### Clone OpenTurbine and setup a build directory
 ```bash